Web3-API/dao/README.md

 ### Dev Mining

 The DAO plans to mint no more than 12,000 tokens to incentivize builders and build the DAO treasury from Oct 1, 2020 through Dec 31, 2021.
-Below is a suggested schedule for the builder payouts, with a designated Treasury/Buffer beginning March 2021 to serve as a surplus resource for future usage (integration grants, partnerships, fundraising, insurance, liquidity, etc.).*
+Below is a suggested schedule for the builder payouts, with a designated Treasury/Buffer beginning January 2021 to serve as a surplus resource for future usage (integration grants, partnerships, fundraising, insurance, liquidity, etc.).*

 |  | Period | Builder Payout Ceiling | DAO Treasury/Buffer |
 |-|-|-|-|